 This recognition procedure harmonises the implementation and coordination of applications for recognition in the EU and EFTA Member States.
 However, authorisations for reference products that are, or comprise, genetically modified microorganisms are not recognised in Switzerland (Art.
 12 para.
 4 OBP).

-Applications for the recognition of an authorisation from a Reference State are to be submitted exclusively through the Register for Biocidal Products R4BP 3 with the Notification Authority for Chemicals (see links).
-Dossiers in paper format will not be accepted.
+Applications for the recognition of an authorisation from a Reference State are to be submitted through the Register for Biocidal Products R4BP 3 with the Notification Authority for Chemicals (see links).

 It is recommended, before submitting an application for recognition, to consult the appropriate chapter in the "Biocides Submission Manual - Application Instructions: National Authorisations" of the European Chemicals Agency ECHA (see links).